 Then I will spend some time in quiet prayer with G-d and ask for forgiveness for all the things that Yom Kippur does indeed atone for.

-I will also make atonement to myself, for renting space in my mind to those who I think may have offended me.
+I will also make atonement to myself, for myself most of all, for dwelling (in what I call my mind) on those who I think may have offended me.